korfriend/CoreAPIs/README.md

 ### Dependencies
 Only GL math is used, which is included in CommonUnits folder.
 If you want to use this CoreAPIs library as binary libs, then import the following files
-- Scenario 1 for developing VisMotive-based modules
+- Scenario 1 (back-end developers) for developing VisMotive-based modules
     - Header files : "helpers.h" and "VimCommon.h"
     - Libraty files : "CommonUnits.lib" and "GpuManager.lib (optional for GPU rendering engine developer)"
     - DLL files : "CommonUnits.dll" and "GpuManager.dll (optional for GPU rendering engine developer)"
-- Scenario 2 for developing application that uses VisMotive-based modules and libraries
+- Scenario 2 (front-end developers) for developing applicatiosn that uses VisMotive-based modules and libraries
     - Header file : "VisMtvApi.h"
     - Libraty file : "CommonApi.lib"
     - DLL files : "CommonApi.dll", "CommonUnits.dll", "GpuManager.dll", and specific module dlls

-### Next plan
+### What Nex?!
 Some comments for explaning source codes are written in Korean.
 I will replace the language to English as default language.
 Examples and sample codes will be available as individual projects.